 Refer a Friend

 William Mack Copeland, MS, JD, Ph.D., LFACHE, practices health care law in Cincinnati at the firm of Copeland Law, LLC, where he is president and CEO.
-He also serves as hearing officer in medical staff disciplinary proceedings.
+He is also president of Executive & Managerial Development Group, a consulting entity providing compliance and other fraud and abuse related services.
 A graduate of Northern Kentucky University Salmon P. Chase College of Law, Bill is a frequent author and speaker on health law topics.
 Copeland is a member of the American Health Lawyers Association, American, Ohio and Cincinnati Bar Associations and is a life fellow in the American College of Healthcare Executives.
-A former hospital chief executive officer, he was awarded the American College of Health Care Executives Senior-Level Healthcare Executive Regent’s Award in 2007.
+A former hospital CEO, he was awarded the American College of Health Care Executives Senior-Level Healthcare Executive Regent’s Award in 2007.
 He can be reached at (513) 290-2458 or firstname.lastname@example.org.

 Finally, the webinar will review the problem, disruptive practitioner.
 In many cases, the actions of a disruptive physician, at least for the first several incidents, is handled by counseling, and very little if any documentation is maintained concerning either the incident or the counseling.
 After the medical staff leadership and/or hospital management is “fed up” with the behavior, documentation starts.
 Unfortunately, this usually happens right before affirmative action is taken.
 Quite frankly, this leads to a “he said-she said” type of hearing, and many times the result is less than constructive.
 We will review the appropriate methods of dealing with the disruptive practitioner and discuss the progressive ways these situations should be handled.
 We will also discuss what type of documentation is required to support an adverse action taken in these situations.

 - Clear and concise bylaws, policies and other directives